Barbara Hale: Radio

 Hale's activity in radio was limited; she appeared in one episode each of Voice of the Army (1947), Lux Radio Theatre (1950), and Proudly We Hail (syndicated), as well as five episodes of Family Theater (1950–1954).

 Spokeswoman

-When the Amana Corporation wanted a spokeswoman for its new Radarange microwave ovens, Barbara Hale was selected, her friendly personality already familiar to millions of women viewers.
+When the Amana Corporation wanted a spokeswoman for its new Radarange microwave ovens, Hale was selected, her friendly personality already familiar to millions of women viewers.
 In each of Hale's TV commercials, she would mention the company's slogan: "If it doesn't say Amana, it's not a Radarange."

-Private life and death
+Personal life

 In 1945, during the filming of West of the Pecos, Hale met actor Bill Williams (birth name Herman August Wilhelm Katt).
 They were married on June 22, 1946.
 The couple had two daughters, Jodi and Juanita, and a son, actor William Katt.

 Hale became a follower of the Baháʼí Faith.

+Death

 Hale died at her home in Sherman Oaks, California, on January 26, 2017, at age 94 of complications from chronic obstructive pulmonary disease.
-At the time of her death, she was the last surviving original Perry Mason cast member.
+She was the last surviving original Perry Mason cast member.